On Choice Feminism

 Contrary to popular consensus — and the Merriam-Webster’s Dictionary — feminism is not necessarily, “ the belief in and advocacy of the political, economic, and social equality of the sexes expressed especially through organized activity on behalf of women’s rights and interests.”
-The definition of feminism is not concrete, nor has it ever been; like the movement itself, it is constantly changing as the issues of misogyny affected people, ie women, transgender people, and non-binary people, change.
+The definition of feminism is not concrete, nor has it ever been; like the movement itself, it is constantly changing as the issues of misogyny affected people, ie women, transgender people, and non-binary people change.
 Consistent with the definition of feminism being fluid, each person will have their own definition of feminism as they see the movement and its goals, and as they feel those goals will be achieved.
 It is crucial that the definitions remain similar, though, because feminism needs to remain collective.
 The definition of choice feminism not only differs but contradicts the fundamentals of feminism.

 White feminists have historically pushed for equality over liberation for women — Susan B. Anthony is one early example.
 She had advocated for women’s voting rights during the course of the women’s suffrage movement — white women’s voting rights.
-She was threatened by the fact that Black men were going to receive voting rights as well, and was willing to sacrifice their right for her own.
+She was threatened by the fact that Black men and women were going to receive voting rights as well, and was willing to sacrifice their right for her own.
 Equality is a utopian concept that overlooks the fact that no one begins on an even playing field.
 To white women, equality doesn’t mean that women of colour are afforded the same privileges as them.
 It means that they will be afforded the same privileges as the white man.
 To revolutionary and POC feminists, it’s recognized that this mindset of equality is exclusive and will be short-lived.
 As TikTok user @oumousolo has said, “My feminism is not about equality and I’m tired of people telling me that it is… I don’t want to be equal to men, I don’t want what men have.
 I don’t want to have a seat at the table with [men], I want to destroy the table.”

 To choice feminists, being a CEO, a president, a leader, is a desired position, a way to show that they’re not like other women, that they’ve somehow broken out of the patriarchy in their success — they haven’t.
 All that any female in position of power has done is assume a male role, and contribute their part in the further oppression of women and marginalized people.
-They often forget that they didn’t climb a ladder to their achievement, rather, they stepped on the backs of less privileged and accomplished people.
+They often forget that they didn’t climb a ladder to their achievement, rather, they climbed on the backs of less privileged people.
 It is for this reason that Kamala Harris should not be a feminist figure; though she has achieved much in terms of representation for women and people of colour, she has only done so by her career as a prosecutor, in her complacency in the corrupted criminal justice and prison systems.

 How Whiteness Pervades Choice Feminism

 The choices that have been deemed to be empowering and liberating by choice feminists are similarly oppressive in that they uphold oppressive power structures such as capitalism, patriarchy, and eurocentrism.
-Makeup is one of the most advertised products to feminists, marketed to be liberating and empowering by supposedly taking back hyper-femininity for one’s own; however, what is failed to be recognized is that makeup benefits no one.
-The person doing makeup isn’t empowered by it, they gain no societal power by doing so, and no other misogyny affected person is empowered by them doing so either.
+Makeup is one of the most advertised products to feminists, marketed to be liberating and empowering by supposedly taking back hyper-femininity for one’s own; however, what is failed to be recognized is that makeup ultimately benefits no one.
+The person doing makeup isn’t empowered by it, they gain no societal power by doing so, and no other misogyny-affected person is empowered by them doing so either.
 Makeup also upholds the white beauty standard: people contour wide noses to be slimmer, monolids are taped to be double eyelids, foundation and concealer shades are more widely available in pale shades.

 Plastic surgery is similar to makeup in how it perpetuates the white beauty standard, but also promotes the expansion of whiteness on a more extreme scale.
 Women are told how liberating it is to look exactly the way that they want to, with the body and facial features that they desire.
-However, such procedures are expensive, and not widely available to low-income and working class people.
+However, such procedures are expensive, and not widely available to low-income and working-class people.
 The features that are desired have recently changed, especially with the popularity of the Kardashians, in their normalization of the features of women of colour such as curves, big lips, thicker eyebrows, and tan skin.
 The issue is that they are not women of colour.
 Whiteness expands when threatened, and the Kardashians — among other influencers and celebrities — are enabling it through their appropriation of WOCs features.
 These features have become associated with whiteness, and because of it, women of colour who have those features are being whitewashed.

 For more on Choice Feminism: